ahmeterdem1/Vector/README.md

 Includes basic and some sophisticated operations on vectors.

 Addition, multiplication subtraction, division and operations alike are implemented as overloads.
-Comparison operators compare the length od the vectors.
+Comparison operators compare the length of the vectors.
 Only exception is _==_ which returns True if and only if all the terms of the vectors are equal.